Ukraine bid to join EU will take decades says Macron

 - Published

-It will take decades for Ukraine to be accepted into the European Union, French leader Emmanuel Macron has said.
+It will take decades for Ukraine to be accepted into the European Union, France's Emmanuel Macron has said.

 In a speech to the EU's parliament in Strasbourg, he instead suggested Ukraine could join a "parallel European community" while it awaits a decision.

-This would allow non-EU members to join Europe's security architecture in other ways, Mr Macron said.
+This would allow non-EU members to join Europe's security architecture in other ways, said President Macron.

 Ukraine began the process of applying to join the bloc in February this year, four days after Russia's invasion.

-"We all know perfectly well that the process to allow [Ukraine] to join would take several years indeed, probably several decades" Mr Macron said on Monday.
+"We all know perfectly well that the process to allow [Ukraine] to join would take several years indeed, probably several decades," Mr Macron said on Monday.

 He added: "That is the truth, unless we decide to lower the standards for accession.
 And rethink the unity of our Europe."